N-A-M/RepData_PeerAssessment1/prj1.md

 ## Are there differences in activity patterns between weekdays and weekends?

-In this part a day field and a day type field are added to the data frame
+In this part a day field and a day type field are added to the data frame then the dataframe is subsetted based on the day type to two distinct data frames one for weekdays and another for weekends.